The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Greek nanos = small + anthos = flower

-The genus includes 10 species of compact fleshy plants whose rosettes are formed from thick triangular leaves.
+The genus includes 10 species of compact fleshy succulent plants whose rosettes are formed from thick triangular succulent leaves.
 The green leaf surface is usually covered with tiny dark or white spots.
 The tuberous roots are edible.
 Despite the species name, the bright yellow or occasionally white flowers are not particularly small.
 Their petals have a darker central stripe in some species.

 Native to the South African interior, Eastern Namibia and South-Eastern Botswana, experiencing modest Summer rainfall.